Healthdirect Free Australian health advice you can count on.

 What can I expect after the procedure?

 If you have had gastric bypass surgery, at first you will be on liquid food only.
-That will change to pureed food then to solids after a few weeks.
+You will then gradually transition to pureed food and then solids after a few weeks.

-A dietitian will advise you on how you can change your eating habits after gastric bypass surgery to keep healthy while losing weight.
+A dietitian will advise you how you can change your eating habits after gastric bypass surgery to keep healthy while losing weight.
+Physical activity is also important after gastric bypass surgery.
+A physiotherapist can guide you how to gradually build up your level of exercise.

-Also, be sure to ask your doctor any questions you might have about gastric bypass surgery.
+Speak to your doctor if you have any questions about your weight or if you are interested in finding out about gastric bypass surgery.

 Learn more here about the development and quality assurance of healthdirect content.